ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    1. If the tree walk ends in the discovery of multiple records or no records, DMARC processing is not applied to this message.

+Herr (ed) & Levine (ed)   Expires 11 June 2022                 [Page 27]

+Internet-Draft                  DMARCbis                   December 2021

    2. If a retrieved policy record does not contain a valid "p" tag, or contains an "sp" tag that is not valid, then:

-Herr (ed) & Levine (ed)    Expires 5 June 2022                 [Page 27]

-Internet-Draft                  DMARCbis                   December 2021

        *  If a "rua" tag is present and contains at least one syntactically valid reporting URI, the Mail Receiver SHOULD